MrMaxie/get-google-fonts/README.md

   get-google-fonts [OPTIONS] [ARGS]

 Options:
-  -i, --input URL        Input URL of CSS with fonts.
-Works best with google-fonts but not only.
-  -o, --output [STRING]  Output directory when where all files will be saved.
-                         According to this path, relative paths will be resolved.
-(Default is ./fonts) -p, --path [STRING]    Path placed before every source of font in CSS.
-                         It's also can be URL of your website.
-(Default is ./) -c, --css [STRING]     Name of CSS file.
-Like other files will be placed relative to output directory (Default is fonts.css) -t, --template STRING  Template of font filename.
-(Default is {_family}-{weight}-{comment}{i}.{ext}) -u, --useragent STRING User-agent used at every connection.
-Accordingly, Google Fonts will send the appropriate fonts.
-For example, providing a wget's user-agent will end with the download of .ttf fonts.
+  -i, --input URL         Input URL of CSS with fonts -o, --output [STRING]   Output directory (Default is ./fonts) -p, --path [STRING]     Path placed before every source of font in CSS  (Default is ./) -c, --css [STRING]      Name of CSS file (Default is fonts.css) -t, --template [STRING] Template of font filename (Default is {_family}-{weight}-{comment}{i}.{ext}) -u, --useragent STRING  User-agent used at every connection -q, --quiet             Don't displays a lot of useful information -b, --base64            Save fonts inside CSS file as base64 URIs
-                         Default user-agent downloads .woff2 fonts.
-  -q, --quiet TRUE       Don't displays a lot of useful information.
-Inverse of "verbose".
+	  --non-strict-ssl    Force to accepts only valid SSL certificates; in some cases,such proxy or self-signed certificates
+						  should be turned off
-  -b, --base64 TRUE      Save fonts inside CSS file as base64 URIs -w, --overwriting TRUE Allows overwrite existing files.
+  -w, --overwriting       Allows overwrite existing files
+	  --print-options     Shows result options object without performing any action
-  -s, --simulate TRUE    Simulation; No file will be saved.
-  -h, --help             Display help and usage details.
+  -s, --simulate          Simulation; No file will be saved -h, --help              Display help and usage details
 ```

 To get a result like in [Example](#Example-Result), just enter the command in the folder with the HTML file: